 The religious lifestyle impacts sleep patterns, daytime sleepiness, daytime functioning, moods and morning/evening typicality in many different ways.
 In addition, gender is a mediating factor that is also related to lifestyle differences in each sector.
 Sleep quality was found to be better among the ultra-orthodox adolescents.
 In addition, sleep latency was shorter among the ultra-orthodox adolescents than among the secular adolescents.
 Bedtime studies found an interaction between religion and gender, whereby ultra-orthodox boys and secular girls reported earlier bedtimes, both during the week and on weekends, as compared to ultra-orthodox girls and secular boys.
 Regarding daytime sleep related behaviors, the study found that the mood was poorer among the secular adolescents and that daytime sleepiness and inappropriate sleep related daytime behaviors were more prevalent among ultra-orthodox girls and secular boys.
 On the other hand, reports of a tendency toward evening typicality was found more among ultra-orthodox boys and secular girls.
 The discussion proposed several interpretations to the manner by which lifestyle, being gender dependent in each culture, contributes to the development of sleep patterns that, in turn, characterize daily performance.
 It seems that the comparison to the ultra-orthodox population in this study enables a glance at the manner by which culture contributes to sleep patterns and related daily functioning among adolescents in Israel.

+Acknowledgements

+Collate acknowledgements in a separate section at the end of the article before the references and do not include them on the title page, as a footnote to the title or otherwise.
+List here those individuals who provided help during the research (e.g., providing language help, writing assistance or proof reading the article, etc.).

+Grant support should be acknowledged in a separate paragraph and should include the full name of the granting agency and not exceed four typed lines.
+Pharmaceutical company or other industry support of any kind must be acknowledged.
+List only persons who have made substantive contributions.
+Acknowledge material from other publications and submit written permission from the owner of the copyright to reprint any portion or figure with the manuscript.

+References